pastoriomarco/manymove/manymove_bringup/docker/README.md

 # ManyMove Docker Environments

-This directory contains pre-configured Dockerfiles and helper scripts to spin up ROS 2 development containers for ManyMove on either Humble or Jazzy.
+This directory contains a unified `Dockerfile.manymove` and helper scripts to spin up ROS 2 development containers for ManyMove on either Humble or Jazzy.

 ## Prerequisites
 - Docker Engine installed and running on the host.